MonikaDhanasekaran/money-manager-frontend/README.md

 About the Project : This project is to store Savings and Expenditures of Daily, Weekly, Monthly and Yearly income

-Tech Stack : The Tech Stack used in this project is React JS
+This project is done by using the tech stack React JS.